stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

 The fundamental hack is to perform the business logic of the task *and* mark the task as done within the same transaction.

-This means embedding in-progress data into your primary database instead of the JVM process (see the examples for details).
+This means embedding in-progress data in your primary database instead of the JVM process (see the examples for details).
 A con is that if your database is already your bottleneck, even this small extra load may not be welcome.
-However, in the enterprise apps I've worked on, this has not been the case.
+However, in the enterprise apps I've worked on, this was not the case.
 Also, a pro is that the in-progress data will be easily available for dashboards to report against.

 So now scenario 1) is solved.
 Your database does all of the hard work ensuring that both task + marking either happen or not happen.